Ashok0/EnderalVREssentials-Nightly/README.md

 - Must be placed near end of load order as any mods that alter worldspace will break fast travel.

 [**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.

+[**Arachnophobia - No Spiders and Beetles v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/359?tab=files): This mod replaces Spiders with Wolves and Beetles with Bears.

 [**SSEEdit_Output**]: Conflict resolution patches generated with [**SSEEdit**](https://www.nexusmods.com/enderalspecialedition/mods/78?tab=files).